But looks can be deceiving.

 Most review sites refer to these lights as the Viparspectra Dimmable Series, so it only makes sense to begin a discussion of the pros with the dimming feature.

-The first thing to mention is that only three of the four lights are actually dimmable.
-The PAR600 is not.
 It is for that reason that these lights should not be referred to as the dimmable series, but the PAR series, which is the term Viparspectra themselves use.

 So why do all these other sites use the phrase “dimmable series”?